-The conditioned specimens shall be placed in a container of distilled water maintained at a temperature of 27 ± 2 °C, and shall rest on edge and be entirely immersed.
-At the end of 24 ± 0.5 h, the specimens shall be removed from the water one at a time, all surface water wiped off with a dry cloth, and weighed to the nearest 0.001 g immediately.
+The conditioned specimens shall be placed in a container of distilled water maintained at a temperature of 27 °C ± 2 °C, and shall rest on edge and be entirely immersed.
+At the end of 24 h ± 0.5 h, the specimens shall be removed from the water one at a time, all surface water wiped off with a dry cloth, and weighed to the nearest 0.001 g immediately.

 8.2.3 Repeated Immersion